Back to Blog

 data class CurrentWeather(

-@SerialName("windspeed") val windSpeedKmh: Double,
+@SerialName("temperature_2m") val temperature: Double,

-@SerialName("weathercode") val weatherCode: Int
+@SerialName("weather_code") val weatherCode: Int,

 )